-The absolute change in chickpea production across various agro-climatic zones of Madhya Pradesh had the maximum rise observed in the Vindhyan Plateau 166.70 thousand hectares, followed by the kymore Plateau 52.68 thousand hectares, and the Malwa Plateau 41.85 thousand hectares, While it declines was noted in Gird region with a reduction 101.08 thousand hectares followed by Bundelkhand zone at 57.49 thousand hectares and the Nimar plains at 4.69 thousand hectares.
+The absolute change in chickpea production across various agro-climatic zones of Madhya Pradesh had the maximum rise observed in the Vindhyan Plateau 166.70 thousand hectares, followed by the Kymore Plateau 52.68 thousand hectares, and the Malwa Plateau 41.85 thousand hectares, While it declines was noted in Gird region with a reduction 101.08 thousand hectares followed by Bundelkhand zone at 57.49 thousand hectares and the Nimar plains at 4.69 thousand hectares.
 The relative change in production was determined to be highest in Satpura Plateau at (56.78%) followed by the Chhattisgarh plain (34.74%) and the Jhabua hill zone (32.43%).
 While it declines was noted in Bundelkhand region with a reduction of (32.10%) followed by Gird region (27.05%) and Nimar plains at (9.02%).

-The absolute change in chickpea productivity across various agro-climatic zones of Madhya Pradesh Has the maximum rise observed in the Nimar plains 1333.33 Kg/Ha, followed by the Jhabua hill zone 510.00 Kg/Ha and the Malwa Plateau 363.33 Kg/Ha, While it decline was noted in Bundelkhand region with a reduction910 Kg/Ha followed by kaymore Plateau at 343.33 Kg/Ha and the Vindhyan Plateau 73.33 Kg/Ha .The relative change in productivity was determined to be highest in Jhabua hill zone at (47.81% )followed by the Nimar plains (44.49%) and the Satpura Plateau (21.21%) While it decline was noted in Bundelkhand region with a reduction of (23.68%) followed by Kymore Plateau ( 6.79%) and Chhattisgarh Plateau (2.80%).
+The absolute change in chickpea productivity across various agro-climatic zones of Madhya Pradesh Has the maximum rise observed in the Nimar plains 1333.33 Kg/Ha, followed by the Jhabua Hill zone 510.00 Kg/Ha and the Malwa Plateau 363.33 Kg/Ha, while it decline was noted in Bundelkhand region with a reduction910 Kg/Ha followed by Kymore Plateau at 343.33 Kg/Ha and the Vindhyan Plateau 73.33 Kg/Ha .The relative change in productivity was determined to be highest in Jhabua hill zone at (47.81% )followed by the Nimar plains (44.49%) and the Satpura Plateau (21.21%)????
+While it declines was noted in Bundelkhand region with a reduction of (23.68%) followed by Kymore Plateau ( 6.79%) and Chhattisgarh Plateau (2.80%).

 4.1.2: Phase Ⅱ (2008-09 to 2022-23) Post NFSM

 In Phase Ⅱ, the analysis of Table 1 revealed that the absolute change in chickpea area across various agro-climatic zones of Madhya Pradesh Has increased in the current year compared to the baseline.
-The most significant increased occurred in the Nimar plains with an augmentation of 231.11 thousands hectares, followed by the Northern hill region of Chhattisgarh at 75.61 thousands hectares and the Chhattisgarh plain at 43.48 thousand hectares, Conversely , a decline was noted in the Malwa Plateau , with a reduction of 499.24 thousand hectares followed by Vindhyan Plateau at 350.31 thousand hectares and the Kymore Plateau at 174.47 thousand hectares.
+The most significant increased occurred in the Nimar plains with an augmentation of 231.11 thousand hectares, followed by the Northern hill region of Chhattisgarh at 75.61 thousand hectares and the Chhattisgarh plain at 43.48 thousand hectares, ??? small or capital letter?
+Conversely , a decline was noted in the Malwa Plateau , with a reduction of 499.24 thousand hectares followed by Vindhyan Plateau at 350.31 thousand hectares and the Kymore Plateau at 174.47 thousand hectares.
 The relative change in area was determined to be highest in Chhattisgarh plain at (611.28%) followed by the Nimar plains (423.87%) and the Northern hill region of Chhattisgarh (165.33 %) While it decline was noted in Malwa Plateau with a reduction of( 62.86%) followed by Kymore Plateau 44.08% and Vindhyan Plateau (42.46%).

 The absolute change in chickpea production Has the maximum rise observed in the Nimar plains 426.50 thousand hectares, followed by the Northern hill region of Chhattisgarh 126.63 thousand hectares, and the Satpura Plateau 105.39 thousand hectares, while it declines was noted in Malwa Plateau with a reduction 243.38 thousand hectares followed by Gird region at 28.17 thousand hectares and the Vindhyan Plateau at 23.61 thousand hectares.
 The relative change in production was determined to be highest in Chhattisgarh plain at (955.79%) followed by the Nimar plains (720.08%) and the Northern hill region of Chhattisgarh (592.65%).
 While it declines was noted in Malwa Plateau with a reduction of (34.85%) followed by Gird region (8.22%) and Vindhyan Plateau (2.93%).